 Recognizing and Responding to Child Abuse (1-1.5 hours)

 Most children do not tell someone when they’re being abused or neglected.
 Adults have a responsibility to identify and respond appropriately to any suspicions of child maltreatment.
 In this training, participants will learn about different forms of child abuse and neglect, how to recognize warning signs, how to respond to a disclosure, and how to get help for the child.

-Children’s sexual behaviors can often be challenging for parents/caregivers.
+When children display sexual behaviors, it can be difficult to gauge the level of concern and know how to best respond.
 This workshop will provide an overview of typical sexual development, discuss what sexual behaviors are reasons for concern, and offer suggestions on how caregivers can intervene effectively.

 Effects of Trauma on Children and Families (1-1.5 hours)

 Children who experienced abuse or neglect may experience a wide variety of emotional, behavioral, or physical symptoms.
 Participants will learn how traumatic experiences can affect the child and family, how to promote resilience and healing, and how to best support children.